masteredward/xavier-system/README.md

     # cd /opt/xavier/system
     ```

 4. Start the Xavier System installation by running the `./xv-setup.sh` script.
-If you wanto to customize the setup, copy the `xv-setup.example.yaml` file into the `xv-setup.yaml` file, then edit it's contents.
+If you want to customize the setup, copy the `xv-setup.example.yaml` file into the `xv-setup.yaml` file, then edit it's contents.
 Then run `./xv-setup.sh`.

 5. The installation can take some minutes to complete.
 Enjoy the moment to grab a coffee.